Jack Jones (trade unionist): General Secretary of the Union

 Jones was elected General Secretary of the TGWU in 1968.
 Together with Hugh Scanlon, President of the Amalgamated Engineering Union he led the left-wing trade union opposition (associated with Broad Left) to the 1966–70 Labour Government's prices and incomes policy, and the efforts of that government to introduce legislation that would have enforced a 28-day cooling off period before strike action could be taken.

-In 1969 Home Secretary James Callaghan requested action that would hinder Jones' career, which was raised in cabinet, and further discussed with Secretary of State for Employment Barbara Castle.
+In 1969 Home Secretary James Callaghan requested action that would hinder Jones's career, which was raised in cabinet, and further discussed with Secretary of State for Employment Barbara Castle.
 A plan for detrimental leaks to the media was placed in the Foreign Office propaganda Information Research Department, and its head prepared a briefing paper.
 However information about how this was effected has not been released under the thirty-year rule under a section of the Public Records Act permitting national security exemptions.

 While general secretary, he was chief economic spokesman for the Trades Union Congress and one of the authors of the Social Contract.
 Jones was also instrumental in the creation of the Advisory, Conciliation and Arbitration Service (Acas) in 1975, and was a member of the National Economic Development Council from 1969 to 1978.
 Jones campaigned for Britain to leave the EEC in the 1975 referendum.

 In January 1977 a Gallup opinion poll found that 54% of people believed that Jones was the most powerful person in Britain, ahead of the Prime Minister, and is held responsible by some in the Labour Party for being "the union leader that created the Winter of Discontent and 18 years of Tory rule", despite the fact that he had retired from the leadership of the TGWU in 1978, the year before the Winter of Discontent.

 According to KGB defector Oleg Gordievsky, Jones provided intelligence to the Soviet Union in return for money.
 This was denied by Jones, who described the allegations as a "slur and an outrage".
 It was later claimed that he had in fact been working for British intelligence, informing MI5 when Russians approached him.
 In the authorised history of MI5 The Defence of the Realm, the author Christopher Andrew, using Gordievsky as his source, claimed that Jones passed Labour Party documents to the Soviets for cash, with the last payments to Jones occurring in 1984.
-Gordievsky is also cited by the journalist Ben MacIntyre as stating that the KGB paid Jones for intelligence in his 2018 book "The Spy and The Traitor".
+Gordievsky is also cited by the journalist Ben Macintyre as stating that the KGB paid Jones for intelligence in his 2018 book "The Spy and The Traitor".

 Jones also had a special relationship with and helped promote the interests of Gibraltarian workers, as well as the British Overseas Territory itself, through the auspices of the TGWU.